iamsdas/task-management/Readme.md

 ## Specification

-You are asked to build the same project we worked on in the level and add two new features to it.
+You are asked to build the same project we worked on in the level and add some new features to it.

+1) You have to create another field in the model to store the priority of a task, no two tasks can have the same priority, the listing views must always be sorted by priority.
+Adding a task with an existing priority should increment the existing task's priority by 1 ( Cascading )
-1) A new route to mark tasks as completed. ` GET /complete_task/<Task Id> `
+2) Ability to mark tasks as completed
-2) A new route to view completed tasks. ` GET /completed_tasks `
+3) Ability to view completed tasks

-Completed tasks should no longer be visible in the existing tasks view.

-For the other functionality, the URL routes should be exactly the same as the ones used in the level.

-For bounty points, implement another route `GET /all_tasks` that renders pending and completed tasks on a single page.

-This milestone should be implemented with the Django ORM. the model is already present in the boilerplate code, no changes should be made to the model.
+This milestone should be implemented with the Django ORM.

-> Note: Please make sure your URL patterns have a trailing slash to pass the tests.
+All views must be implemented using Django's Generic View classes.
 ## Boilerplate code

-Use the following repository as a starting point for this project: https://github.com/vigneshhari/GDC-Level-5-Milestone
+Use the following repository as a starting point for this project: https://github.com/vigneshhari/GDC-Level-6-Milestone

 to install the requirements for this project, run the following command in your terminal: